-NOTES FOR FPAC TEACHERS & FACILITATORS - IN-SCHOOL CHALLENGE
+NOTES FOR FPAC TEACHERS & FACILITATORS - COMMUNITY CHALLENGE

-1.CLASSROOM ACTIVITIES
+1. WORKSHOP ACTIVITIES

-In teams of 4, students will follow the activities including the Introduction to the Challenge and Using the Portfolio where students will document their possible solutions to the Challenge.
+In teams of 4, students will follow the Workshop activities as per the Introducing the Challenge presentation including the Portfolio requirements where students will document their team's possible solutions to the Challenge.